 The eighth edition of the MLA Handbook, published in 2016, rethinks documentation for an era of digital publication.
 The MLA now recommends a universal set of guidelines that writers can apply to any source and gives writers in all fields—from the sciences to the humanities—the tools to intuitively document. sources.
 Visit the MLA website for more information.

 Want more help with updated MLA citation style?
-Contact Amy Lee Heinlen or stop by the Reference Desk!
+Stop by the Reference Desk!

 The NEW 8th edition of the MLA Handbook is available for 2 hour loan at the Circulation Desk!

 Or TEXT US at 724-919-4645

 Please note that while citation creators can be helpful and time-saving, they are nevertheless unreliable: Check your citations for correct formatting with one of the MLA citation guides listed above.

 Son of Citation Machine - Does both in-text and reference list citations.